 Anyone who has ever owned an English Springer Spaniel can tell you just how accurate the breed name represents their behaviour: they love to bounce around all over the place!

 They were bred for two reasons: to listen and learn from their human masters; and to hunt and retrieve.
 While we have mostly stopped doing the latter, no one told the English Springer Spaniel, and if they see an opportunity to chase or retrieve something, you can bet they’ll be off after it.
-For this reason, owners should make sure they secure their home with well-built and high fences.
-English Springers will jump high and bury deep if it means running after something.
+For this reason, owners should make sure they secure their home with well-built, high fences.
+English Springers will jump high and dig deep if it means running after something.

 Again, English Springer Spaniels need mental stimulation as well as physical stimulation, and they love to use their nose to sniff out toys and treats.
 If it’s late and a bit cold and wet outside, try hiding toys around the house for them to find: it will keep them entertained and tire them out…eventually.